 View the entire list of approved CSE Certificate courses

 Scientific Computing Project -- View the list of faculty who may supervise the Scientific Computing Project.
 NOTE: Project supervisor MUST be a member of the CSEM Graduate Studies Committee (NOT ICES Affiliated Faculty).
 For a list of specific faculty who are interested in supervising a project, along with research areas and potential project topics, please contact the Certificate Program Coordinator.
-To enroll in the Scientific Computing Project course (CSE 370), you must submit the SCP Approval Form to the Certificate Program Coordinator, PRIOR to taking the project course (CSE 370).
+In order to get credit for the Scientific Computing Project, you must submit the SCP Approval Form to the Certificate Program Coordinator, PRIOR to taking the project course (CSE 370).

 Track your progress with the Course Requirements Worksheet